-- Face coverings are generally not considered PPE but they add a community protection factor.
+- Face coverings are generally not considered PPE but they add a protection factor.
 If an employee, instructor, or student’s level of exposure dictates a higher level of protection under the Department of Labor & Industries safety and health rules and guidance, the higher level of protection will be provided and required.
-Refer to (Coronavirus Facial Covering and Mask Requirements) for additional details.
-Facial coverings must be worn by all patients and clients except for those receiving dental services.
+All patients and clients except for those receiving dental services must wear facial coverings.

 5.0 Sanitation and Cleanliness

-- Soap and running water shall be abundantly provided at all locations for frequent handwashing.
-Employees and students should also be encouraged to leave their workstations to wash their hands regularly, before and after going to the bathroom, before and after eating and after coughing, sneezing, or blowing their nose.
+- Soap and running water are available at multiple locations within all college properties.
+Employees and students are encouraged to leave their workstations often to wash their hands regularly, before and after going to the bathroom, before and after eating and after coughing, sneezing, or blowing their nose.

-- When running water is not available, portable washing stations, with soap, are required.
+- When running water is not available, portable disinfection stations will be provided.
 Alcohol-based hand sanitizers with greater than 60% ethanol or 70% isopropanol can also be used, but are not a replacement for the water requirement listed above.
-Hand sanitizer with be provided throughout the campus, and be provided in all college vehicles.
+Hand sanitizer will be provided throughout the campus, and be provided in all college vehicles.

 - Disinfectants will be available to employees and any students/visitors throughout all locations with essential activities.
-Cleaning supplies will be replenished as needed by the COVID-19 Supervisor.
-Each department or program will have site-specific plans to frequently clean and disinfect high-touch departmental surfaces at locations, such as shared tools, machines, workstations, keyboards and other equipment, to include any installed physical barriers (Plexiglass) for COVID-19.
-Shared tools and other equipment must be wipe sanitized between users.
-Face coverings and nitrile gloves will be worn as PPE for these tasks.
-Training on proper disinfection procedures, will be provided by Custodial Services to the COVID-19 Supervisor.
-Documentation of this training, and receipt of supplies, must be signed by the receiving department and then a copy provided to Environmental Health Safety.
+Cleaning supplies will be replenished as needed by the HCA or designee.
+Each department or program will have site-specific plans to disinfect high-touch departmental surfaces at locations, such as shared tools, machines, workstations, keyboards and other equipment, to include any installed physical barriers (Plexiglass) for COVID-19.
+Shared tools and other equipment must be wipe sanitized between uses.

 6.0 Employee and Student Health/Symptoms